ngoctd314/learning/web-concept/common.md

 **In development**

 In development, a sandbox usually involves a development server and staging server.
+The development server is separated from the production environment but may still require basic network access.
+Developers use this server to upload code and test it as the codebase changes.

+The staging server is designed to be an extract replica of production.
+This server is where quality assurance (QA) tests code before deploying to production.
+Because the staging environment is the same as the production environment, code that runs without issues in staging should run without issues in production.

+**In cybersecurity research**

+The sandbox must not be have any access to critical infrastructure.